lukejacksonn/servor/README.md

 <hr>

-The motivation here was to write a close to the metal package from the ground up, in a single (~120 LOC) file, employing only native node and browser APIs, to do a very specific task.
+The motivation here was to write a close to the metal package from the ground up, in a single (~120 LOC) file and employing only native node and browser APIs to do a very specific task.
 Inspiration was taken from more comprehensive packages like [serve](https://github.com/zeit/serve) and [budo](https://github.com/mattdesl/budo) which both do a similarly great job.

 ## Features